AOrto/AOrto.github.io/README.md

 <img src="https://github.com/AOrto/AOrto.github.io/blob/main/IMG_3412.jpeg?raw=true" >

-<img src="https://github.com/AOrto/AOrto.github.io/blob/main/Stake%20Youth%20Event-%20Rollertowne.png?raw=true">

 August 8 Branch Clothing Exchange.
 Looking for donations of gently used, clean clothing to give away to the community.
 See Brother Curtis for more info.

+<img src="https://github.com/AOrto/AOrto.github.io/blob/main/Stake%20Youth%20Event-%20Rollertowne.png?raw=true">

-If you see this, tell President Orton: Cowabunga!
+If you see this, tell President Orton: Hang Loose!
 ---

 For any questions, please contact The Missionaries at (559)231-0649